Requirement-Based Plans and Activities

 Read more about the this program on the

 Commute Trip Reduction page.

 14.60.080) requires real estate developments that meet certain size and land use thresholds to mitigate transportation impacts by implementing a Transportation Management Program (TMP).
 The TMP code requires that physical features be provided in the building (e.g., commuter information centers, preferential parking for vanpools and carpools) and that programmatic elements be provided to facilitate alternatives to driving alone, such as financial incentives for rideshare and transit commuters.
 Read more about this program on the

 The City of Bellevue has had success with travel options programs over the years, guided by various planning activities.
 Past plans have included plans for downtown TDM activities as well as a citywide TDM plan developed in 2010.

 The city's current 2015-2023 Transportation Demand Management Plan supersedes past TDM plans and guides the next phase of TDM work for all of Bellevue.

 As part of plan development, in late 2014 the city conducted an online voluntary survey to gather community input; results are shown

-The City has recently completed its first ever 2014 Transportation Demand Management Progress Report summarizing TDM programs, activities and results.
+The city's 2016 Transportation Demand Management Progress Report summarizes TDM programs, activities and results.
 This update follows creation of the first such report for 2014.
-The report is anticipated to be updated annually or biennially.
+The report is anticipated to be updated biennially.

 The City periodically conducts research to guide its travel options programs.
 Past research projects include the following: